hallski/MogKit/README.md

 @end
 ```

-This makes it possible to create composed transformations and apply to a signal instead of chaining several transformed signals:
+This can later be used to apply a transducer to all values in a channel like this:

 ```objective-c
 NSNumberFormatter *currencyFormatter = [NSNumberFormatter new];